 Let’s dive deeper into this workflow’s use case.

-An abandoned cart email is sent when the site visitor put products into the shopping cart and leaves without buying them.
-Usually, it happens when the shopper meets unexpected costs like shipping or extra taxes or gets distracted for whatever reason.
+An abandoned cart email is sent when the site visitor puts products into the shopping cart and leaves without buying them.
+Usually, it happens when the shopper meets unexpected costs like shipping charges or gets distracted.

 The email works as a reminder: “Hey, you forget something!
-Grab it while it’s still there. ” A re-activation email is highly personalized because it highlights the products that the customer has already chosen and added to his/her cart.
+Grab it while it’s still there. ” These emails are highly personalized because they highlight the products that the customer has already chosen and added to his/her cart.